Pisen99/Project-2.ci/README.md

 Used as an inspiration for structure and javascript when making the rules popup: https://iama3191.github.io/rock-paper-scissors-lizard-spock/

-Used to create an open and close in javaScript: https://stackoverflow.com/questions/21070101/show-hide-div-using-javascript
+Used to create an open and close function in javaScript: https://stackoverflow.com/questions/21070101/show-hide-div-using-javascript

-Used to create basic structure and as inspiration in JavaScript: https://www.youtube.com/watch?v=1yS-JV4fWqY
+Used to create basic structure and inspiration in JavaScript: https://www.youtube.com/watch?v=1yS-JV4fWqY

 Used to learn flexbox: